Through engaging stories and simple, well-crafted songs, Darren Senn is sure to take you someplace.

-Since releasing the studio album Detrimental Tendencies, then the bare-bones acoustic single "Gone Are the Days," which harkened back to the simplicity of childhood, Senn has another stripped-down gem taking us on a lonely trip to a Nevada desert town to meet an old high school friend: Winnemucca (available everywhere August 27th).
+Since releasing the studio album Detrimental Tendencies in 2018, Senn released two new singles in 2020 : "Gone Are the Days," which harkens back to the simplicity of childhood, and "Winnemucca," another stripped-down gem taking us on a lonely trip to a Nevada desert town to meet an old high school friend.
 "It's a painting about the human condition.
 Not the happiest number, but one of my favorites.
-My buddy and I were both struggling with alcohol and life and decided to meet up in Winnemucca and drink about it."
+A long lost buddy and me were both struggling with alcohol and life and decided to meet up in Winnemucca and drink about it."

 Born and raised in Eugene, Oregon, Darren Senn has resided in Stateline, Nevada (Lake Tahoe) for the past 24 years and plans to keep cranking out folk songs and getting back out to play them live when the time is right.